maqi0101/Eco-evolution-in-3-guild-networks/README.md

 # Eco-evolution-in-3-guild-networks
-The code presented in this repository constitutes the core for simulating the paper titled "Balancing selection pressures shapes trait evolution and resilience in three-guild networks."
+The code and data presented in this repository constitutes the core for simulating the paper titled "Balancing selection pressures shapes trait evolution and resilience in three-guild networks."

 ## Code Description
 - **Draw_Ternary.py**: Python code for drawing ternary diagrams.